 The First World War was the first time in history that the whole country was on a war footing.
 The population suffered fear of invasion, air raids, food shortages, the repatriation of thousands of wounded soldiers, factories working seven days a week producing armaments and equipment, the requisitioning of buildings for the war effort, women taking on what had been men’s jobs, and the accommodation and training of troops in camps all over the country.

-100 years later, evidence of some of this is still visible today in the streets of our cities, towns and villages.
-We probably pass by without ever realising the true significance.
-Here are 8 examples:
+Over 100 years later, evidence of some of this is still visible today in the streets of our cities, towns and villages.
+Here we look at 8 examples:

 1. First World War evacuation arrows, Saffron Walden and Ugley, Essex

 Essex was geographically closest to the Western Front and the government created a secret master plan in 1915 to evacuate the county’s 1.4 million people to Oxfordshire in the event of an enemy invasion.

 The Defence of the Realm Act had been passed on 8 August 1914, four days after Britain entered the First World War, giving the government sweeping powers over people’s lives.
 Under the evacuation plan, Essex residents would be told they could only take jewellery and money and food for up to 3 days.
 Crops and livestock were to be destroyed, along with firearms, petrol, tyres and vessels.
 Alcohol would also be destroyed, following rumours of drunken Germans behaving barbarically in Belgium and France.